w0xi/w0xi.github.io/_posts/2026-07-24-packetmaze-insider-threat-network-forensics.md

 protocols present: FTP, FTP-DATA, DNS, TLS, HTTP.
 A mix of plaintext and encrypted activity, suggesting multiple investigative angles.

-Filtering for FTP exposed the first critical finding — FTP transmits credentials in plaintext.
+Filtering for FTP exposed the first critical finding: FTP transmits credentials in plaintext.
 Packet 500 contained the subject's authentication with the password **`AfricaCTF2021`** fully visible, no encryption.